dan-okello/dan-okello/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently learning react js, python
 - 💞️ I’m looking to collaborate on small scale web projects
-- 📫 How to reach me --still homeless--
+- 📫 How to reach me --via email--

 <!---
 dan-okello/dan-okello is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.